yohanesnuwara/DASLab/README.md

 * **[DASCatalogMap](https://github.com/yohanesnuwara/DASLab/blob/main/notebooks/DASCatalogMap.ipynb)**: Retrieving information from JMA catalog into Pandas DataFrame and plotting events on a map and polar plot.
 * **[DASDetectivity](https://github.com/yohanesnuwara/DASLab/blob/main/notebooks/DASDetectivity.ipynb)**: Analyzing the detectivity of DAS to natural earthquakes based on picked arrival times, amplitude or Kurtosis plot versus epicentral distance, and azimuthal dependence on detectivity on polar plot.

+## Cite this repository

+If you use this repository, please cite it as below:

+> Nuwara, Y. (2021).
+DASLab: Distributed Acoustic Sensing Lab (Version 1.0.0) [Computer software]

 ## Dependencies:
 * [npTDMS](https://pypi.org/project/npTDMS/0.25.0/): For reading TDMS files (**required version 0.25.0**)
 * [ObsPy](https://pypi.org/project/obspy/): For seismological operations